 MZI™ is a mineral capsule that contains bioavailable forms of Magnesium, Zinc, and Iron that do not cause gastrointestinal issues.
 The capsules may be opened and the contents mixed with food-it is mostly tasteless.
 MZI™ pairs well with Accentrate® because together they make a comprehensive approach incorporating omega-3s, vitamins, and minerals.

-MZI™ is intended to either be taken with Accentrate® , and is substantially discounted (45% off) when purchased together, or as a standalone for those looking to add mineral supplementation to their stimulant regimen.
+MZI™ is intended to either be taken with Accentrate® , and is substantially discounted (45% off) when purchased together, or as a standalone for those looking to add mineral supplementation to their medication regimen.

 Magnesium, Zinc & Iron